vishesh1717/Vishesh/README.md

 # Vishesh
 ### hello everyone
-I am Vishesh Hasoriya.My main field of interest is data science/Ml and Web Development.I always try to learn and explore new things.
+I am Vishesh Hasoriya.My main field of interest are data science/Ml and Web Development.I always try to learn and explore new things.